 The Sidmouth sanctuary is one of six regional centres around the UK, with a network of other sanctuaries and holding bases in the UK and Europe, providing a home to thousands of donkeys and mules.

-A state-of-the-art veterinary hospital near Honiton was opened in 2017 and treats sick donkeys, both inside and outside the charity’s care.
+A state-of-the-art veterinary hospital near Honiton was opened by The Donkey Sanctuary in 2017 which treats sick donkeys, both inside and outside the charity’s care.
 Here, training is also provided to animal welfare officers and vets from across the world.

 This land provides the resident donkeys with summer grazing pastures and haylage for the winter, as well as supporting wildlife and semi-natural habitats.

 The Donkey Sanctuary continues to be a free attraction.
-The new gift shop, restaurant and Exhibition Barn offers even more for visitors to experience, with all profits going back into supporting the work of the charity.
+Offering a gift shop, restaurant, interactive trails and an Exhibition Barn, the charity’s Sidmouth site offers even more for visitors to experience, with all profits going back into supporting the work of the charity.